hirokiky/django-keeper/README.md

 Authorization library for Django, not depends on models.

 * Won't depend on models
-* Won't save assignments/permissions into datastores
+* Won't depend on datastores
+* Won't depend on Django's permission system
+* Won't depend on Django's User model

 Supported versions: